Location - Paluma Range National Park, North Queensland, Australia

 The alternative to heading back the same direction is to do a circuit and stopping off at DCK circuit.
-It's a nice 17 km rainforest track walk, creeks, two swimming holes, colourful fungi, and moist mossy rainforest.
+It's a pleasant 17 km walk passing creeks, two swimming holes, and colourful fungi in moist mossy rainforest.
 The temperature is pleasant, much nicer than down on the coast in Summer.